socialismconference/songbook.github.io/index.md

 ---
-title: Songs to Sing at Socialism
+title: Red Hootenanny Song Index
 description: A listing of lyrics for songs at the patio sing-along
 permalink: /
 ---